 The Cavaliers hold a 16-15 edge in the all-time series.
 The two teams have split the last eight meetings, 4-4.
 Princeton upset the Cavaliers, 9-7, last season in New Jersey when UVa was ranked No. 10 and Princeton No. 16.
 The biggest upset in the series was in 2006 when No. 14 Princeton defeated No. 2 UVa, 8-7, in the first round of the NCAA Tournament in Charlottesville, ending the season for the ACC-Champion Cavaliers.

+Princeton is currently unranked, but is receiving votes in both polls.
 Virginia is averaging 11.5 goals per game to Princeton's 13.0.
 Erin McMunn leads Princeton's attack, averaging 2.75 goals per game.
 Casey Bocklet (So., South Salem, New York) used a five-goal performance against William & Mary to raise her season average to 3.0 goals per game for the Cavaliers.

 Princeton's Sarah Lloyd leads the team in assists (8), ground balls (11) and draw controls (14).
 UVa's Courtney Swan (Vero Beach, Fla.) has 25 draw controls with 10 ground balls.
 Morgan Stephens (So.
 Olney, Md.) has won 20 draw controls.